resurrecting-open-source-projects/sniffit/README.md

 -------------------

 sniffit is a packet sniffer for TCP/UDP/ICMP packets over IPv4.
-It is able to give you very detailed technical info on these packets, as SEQ, ACK, TTL, Window, etc. The packet contents also can be viewed, in different formats (hex or plain text, etc.).
+It is able to give you a very detailed technical info on these packets, as SEQ, ACK, TTL, Window, etc. The packet contents also can be viewed, in different formats (hex or plain text, etc.).